MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A19-inference-2cat-theory.md

 * Download the R script file from D2L and upload to the RStudio server

-* Enter the name of the dataset

-* Highlight and run...to import the data set and create the segmented bar plot
+* Highlight and run 1--13 to import the data set and create the segmented bar plot

 ``` r